 - 2 tbsp water (I used coconut milk for a little extra something something)

-- In a large bowl, sift together flour, sugar, salt, cinnamon, nutmeg, and cloves in a large bowl.
+- In the meantime, sift together the flour, sugar, salt, cinnamon, nutmeg, and cloves in a large bowl.
 When the yeast mixture is ready, add the tangzhong and the egg and whisk gently, just to incorporate.
 Add the dry ingredients to the wet and stir with a wooden spoon until the mixture forms a loose, shaggy dough, then switch to using your hands.
-Turn the dough out onto a floured surface and knead for 3-5 minutes, until it becomes elastic.
-If the dough is too sticky, sprinkle a tablespoon of flour over it to make kneading easier.
+Turn the dough out onto a floured surface and knead for 4-5 minutes, until it becomes semi-smooth and elastic.
+If the dough is too sticky, add just enough flour to continue kneading -- about one tablespoon should be enough.
 (Or check out Richard Bertinet's magical kneading method that I just discovered last week and am obsessed with.)

-- Add the butter to the dough in two additions, kneading after each addition.
-Only add the second tablespoon after the first is fully incorporated into the dough.
-It will be quite messy and squishy at first, but just keep kneading and it should come together into a dreamily silky dough that feels light and easy to work with.
+- Add the butter to the dough, one tablespoon at a time, kneading after each addition.
+Add the second tablespoon of butter only after the first is fully incorporated into the dough.
+It will be messy and squishy at first, but just keep kneading and it should come together into a dreamily silky dough that feels light and easy to work with.
 Continue to knead for an additional 4 to 5 minutes, until dough is smooth and elastic.

 - Finally, flatten the dough into a rectangle about the size of a piece of paper, and sprinkle a handful of raisins evenly across the dough.
 Fold it in on itself (any way you like, really -- I just folded it in half) and flatten again, then sprinkle another handful of raisins across.
 Repeat until all the raisins have been added.
-Knead a few more times for good measure, then place back into its bowl and cover with plastic wrap or damp towels, and let rise for 45 minutes to an hour, or until well-doubled.
+Knead a few more times for good measure, then place the dough back into its bowl and cover with plastic wrap or damp towels, and let rise for 1-2 hours, or until well-doubled.
 You can also let the dough rise overnight in the fridge, which I've come to prefer.
 It gives extra time for the gluten to develop, and yields a better flavor, in my opinion.
 Plus, dividing the labor over two days makes the process more manageable.
 The dough should be fine for up to 24 hours.
 If storing in the refrigerator, cover more tightly with plastic wrap to avoid drying out.

 Extra rolls will freeze perfectly once baked -- let cool and wrap well in a few layers of plastic wrap before freezing.
 To reheat, just microwave from frozen for about 30-40 seconds, or allow to thaw (still wrapped) to room temperature, then bake at 350 for a few minutes.